RoboJackets/constitution/pub/SGA_Constitution.md

 1. All organization members must be notified at least one (1) week in advance of the start of acceptance of nominations for a new officer.

+2. Elections will be held no later than one month before the start of finals.

-2. Nominations will be made in a club­ wide advertised meeting.
+3. Nominations will be made in a club­ wide advertised meeting.

-3. Nominated candidates will give a short presentation detailing why they wish to hold the position in question, why they are qualified for the position, and how they would fulfill the requirements of the position.
+4. Nominated candidates will give a short presentation detailing why they wish to hold the position in question, why they are qualified for the position, and how they would fulfill the requirements of the position.

-4. The candidates will leave the room for private discussion by the present club members.
+5. The candidates will leave the room for private discussion by the present club members.
 The highest ­ranking officer will organize the private discussions by recognizing those members who wish to be heard.

-5. After a motion to vote is called and seconded, the present members will each cast one vote for the position being voted on.
+6. After a motion to vote is called and seconded, the present members will each cast one vote for the position being voted on.

-6. The candidate receiving the most votes will be elected to the officer position.
+7. The candidate receiving a plurality votes will be elected to the officer position.
 In the case of a tie vote, the highest­ ranking officer present will cast the deciding vote.

 ****

 1. If an officer fails to maintain Institute requirements as stated in the GT Catalog and Article 4 Section 1, he or she shall resign immediately.

 2. An officer can be removed from office by vote of the full membership of the club or executive board.

+3. The meeting for the removal of an officer must be announced no less than one week in advance.

+4. The officer pending removal will be allowed to speak to defend his or her actions.

+5. The remaining leadership must make a good faith effort to contact the officer and schedule the meeting so that they can attend if desired.

 ****